-The Commercial Paper represents a debt for the Issuer, accrue interest and can be reimbursed at their nominal value on maturity.
-An ISIN code will be assigned to each Commercial Paper with the same maturity issued under the Programme.
+The Commercial Paper is a liability for the Issuer, accrue interest and can be reimbursed at their nominal value on maturity.
+An ISIN code will be assigned to each Commercial Paper series with the same maturity issued under the Programme.